-VITO and INBO (within the Horizon 2020 MAIA project)
+VITO and INBO (within the Horizon 2020 MAIA project) and SF (within the EUROSTAT 2019 poject)

 Co-Funded by Department for Spatial development, environment, energy, climate, green economy and animal welfare.

 (Policy) Goal of the study

 Pilot project for NCA in Flanders.
 It should provide more insights into the way in which NCA can be developed within Flanders in order to produce accepted and reliable statistics showing the importance of natural capital for society.
 Learning experiences from abroad are included in the development of this assignment.